csabapalfi/basic-html-css/09-media.md

 * iframe contents don't inherit styles from the page including them
 * links are opened within the frame
 * seamless boolean attribute changes above behaviour (but not supported by older browsers)

+### Figures

+* ```<figure>```, block-level, identify and wrap self-contained content, often media
+* may surround image, video, etc, or multiple of those (if they form a group)
+* if the figure element is moved it shouldn't disrupt the content of the page

+## Figure caption

+* ```<figcaption>``` element adds caption within a figure element
+* may appear before or after media, or anywhere within figure but only once
+* serves as caption for all content within the figure element
+* may also be used to replace img elements alt attribute